EtorArza/TransfAnalysis/README.md

 # Generate the contour plots of the continuous functions
 python experimentScripts/plot_continuous_functions.py

-# Generate the Transferabioity heatmaps (analyzing problem sets via the performance of the hyperheuristic)
+# Generate the Transferability matrices (analyzing problem sets via the performance of the hyperheuristic)
 python experimentScripts/plot_transferability.py

 # Generate the LDAs (analyzing problem sets via the behaviur of the hyperheuristic)